sunwooj/iconicity/README.md

-# Iconicity in suprasegmental variables in classic Hollywood cinema
+# Iconization of suprasegmental variables in classic Hollywood cinema

 Data for the iconicity project.